Bella-DeFinTech/across-relayer-monitoring/schema.md

     FOREIGN KEY (return_token, return_chain_id) REFERENCES Token(token_address, chain_id)
 );

 CREATE TABLE Bundle (
-    bundle_id INTEGER NOT NULL,             -- Bundle ID from event chain_id INTEGER NOT NULL,              -- Chain where this bundle applies relayer_refund_root TEXT NOT NULL,              -- Relayer refund root hash start_block INTEGER NOT NULL,           -- Starting block for this bundle on this chain end_block INTEGER NOT NULL,             -- Ending block for this bundle on this chain processed_timestamp INTEGER,            -- When this bundle was processed PRIMARY KEY (bundle_id, chain_id),
+    bundle_id INTEGER NOT NULL,             -- Bundle ID from event chain_id INTEGER NOT NULL,              -- Chain where this bundle applies relayer_refund_root TEXT NOT NULL,              -- Relayer refund root hash end_block INTEGER NOT NULL,             -- Ending block for this bundle on this chain processed_timestamp INTEGER,            -- When this bundle was processed PRIMARY KEY (bundle_id, chain_id),